Academic Code of Honesty

 - It is important for the individual with a disability to be aware of his or her surroundings at all times, and know what actions need to be taken in the event of an emergency.

 - In the event of an emergency, the individual should go to a designated “Area of Rescue Assistance” with the assistance of a nearby individual who can report their location to emergency personnel.
-These areas will normally be the fire-safe stairwells and are designated by signage.
+These areas will normally be the fire-safe stairwells and may be designated by signage.

 - If no one is available, call University Police at (570) 941-7777 or 9-911 or use an emergency phone to report your location.

 - The individual needing assistance should wait there until a First Responder arrives.
 University Police or Scranton Fire personnel are equipped and trained to evacuate occupants needing special assistance from a building.